emnoigi1452/HyperHook/README.md

 # Usage
 - If you wish to use this plugin yourself, I'd suggest compiling the plugin on your own
+- All needed libraries (JARs) are contained in the libs folder (except for PreventHopper)
 - No releases will be posted to this repository.